openshift/enhancements/enhancements/testing/openshift-tests-extension.md

 If the binary-path ends in `.gz`, the binary will be decompressed.

+When iterating locally, `openshift-tests` will support a parameter `--extensions-cache <dir>` where binaries will be extracted and stored until removed by the user.
+It will extract binaries to `<extensions-cache>/<component-sha256>/extension.bin` and will skip re-extraction on subsequent runs.

 #### Extension Interface

 Test Extension binaries must implement a well-defined interface through which information about the